 Ali is a practiced legal researcher and brief writer.
 Appellate representation includes the identification of issues for appeal, drafting of appellate briefs and oral argument, if necessary.
 Ali has argued before the First and Fourteenth State Courts of Appeals as well as Fifth Circuit Courts of Appeal and has filed Petitions for Discretionary Review to the Texas Court of Criminal Appeals as well as Petitions for Writs of Certiorari in the United States Supreme Court.
 Appellate law is extremely complex and it is critical to be represented by a seasoned and qualified professional who understand the time restrictions and the law.

 Ali provides representation and assistance with other issues arising in criminal cases.
-Examples of related matters with which he can provide representation include: motions to seal, expunctions, sealing of juvenile records, motions for new trial, asset forfeiture proceedings, motions for post-sentencing sentence reductions under Rule 35 of the Federal Rules of Criminal Procedure and select civil matters, particularly as they relate to criminal cases.
+Examples of related matters with which he can provide representation include: motions to seal, expunctions, sealing of juvenile records, motions for new trial, asset forfeiture proceedings, motions for post-sentencing sentence reductions under Rule 35 of the Federal Rules of Criminal Procedure and select civil matters, particularly as they relate to criminal cases or any potential charges.